LIFE EXTENSION MAGAZINE

 The study subjects who consumed the quercetin-enriched supplement at the higher dose showed improvements across a wide range of sensory, motor, cognitive, and behavioral functions.35

-Improvements in working memory may have been associated with suppression of an enzyme (acetylcholinesterase) that degrades acetylcholine and enzymes (such as MAO-B) that degrade dopamine.
+Improvements in working memory may have been associated with suppression of enzymes in the brain that degrade acetylcholine and dopamine.

 These kinds of human results are consistent with findings derived from both observational studies and randomized controlled trials.36-39